COVID-19 pandemic in Oman: April 2020

 The total number of confirmed cases surged over 1,000 to 1,019 when 109 new cases were reported on 16 April.
 Also on the day, the commercial market area adjoining the main hospital in the wilayat (province) of Jalan Bani Bu Ali in Ash Sharqiyah South Governorate was locked down until further notice after 12 cases were confirmed due to community transmission.
 The Minister of Health, Dr Ahmed al Saeedi stated the same day that the sultanate could reach the peak of the outbreak during late April where 500 cases per day would be expected.
-He also revealed that the majority of the cases were in the expatriate community at over 600 and that the current mortality rate of COVID-19 in the country was at 0.04%.
+He also revealed that most of the cases were in the expatriate community at over 600 and that the current mortality rate of COVID-19 in the country was at 0.04%.
 Between 16 and 17 April, around 350 Pakistani prisoners in Oman were repatriated to Pakistan via special flights after the Sultan had pardoned them.

-86 new cases were confirmed on 19 April, the majority of these, 71, were expatriates.
+86 new cases were confirmed on 19 April, most of these, 71, were expatriates.
 With this, the number of cases in Muscat crossed 1,000 and the total cases around the sultanate stood at 1,266.
 The Sultan's Armed Forces, with the help of the Royal Navy of Oman (RNO), operated a number of navy ships to the Musandam Governorate for shipping fuel tankers as well as essential commodities and staple foods for the citizens and residents on 19 April.

 As the cases in Muscat grew over 1,100 in late April, the supreme committee extend the lockdown of the governorate until 8 May, while also declaring a nationwide ban on all social, sporting and cultural gatherings and activities during the month of Ramadan.
 The Ministry of Health reported that a total of 36,000 tests had been conducted by 27 April.

 The supreme committee announced new decisions on 28 April for restarting of some commercial businesses effective from the day.
 These included vehicle repair and rental shops, stationary stores, and electrical appliances shops among others.
 The Supreme Committee held its fifth e-press-conference on 30 April and revealed that the number of cases was high in the Al Batinah South governorate due to community transmission, stating that a single case had transmitted the virus among dozens.
 It also informed that an expatriate had left the Muscat governorate for another governorate and hence had caused over 50 infections in the latter.